slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Avoid low leverage systems: social media, news, pointless notifications, smartphones, owning a TV, working long hours, bad relationships, judging, control of petty stuff, perfectionism..

 <!--
+Keep a journal, record your thoughts, learn what’s happening with you.
+We get 3-4 thoughts a year that would change our life if we acted on them.” – Les Brown
+Why You Should Record Your Conversations with Strangers

 List highest-leverage activities (where 80% of your time should go).
 Complete at least 1 important but not urgent task per day.